lentzjeanfrancois5-boop/Tableau_Ad_Spend_Recommendation/README.md

-A data-driven analysis using Tableau to identify optimal advertising investment opportunities.
-This project assesses profitability and mitigates risk by cross-referencing high-profit combinations with return rate metrics, culminating in a strategically cautious ad budget recommendation.

 ## 💡 Executive Summary

 A comprehensive data-driven analysis using Tableau to recommend optimal advertising investment.
 This project identified three high-profit State-Month combinations.
 However, a crucial cross-reference with the **Avg Profit vs Avg Return Rate** metric revealed that all three areas reside in a **high-risk segment** (high return rate, low efficiency).